achendev/justcode/README.md

 *   **🖥️ Browser (JS) Backend (Default & Recommended):** This mode runs entirely within your browser.
 It uses the modern [File System Access API](https://developer.chrome.com/docs/capabilities/fs) to directly and safely read your project files and write changes back.
     *   **Pros:** No Python or server setup required.
 It's the simplest and fastest way to get started.
-    *   **Cons:** Requires you to grant permission twice for first project, then sinle per each project folder you want to work with.
+    *   **Cons:** Requires you to grant permission for each project folder you want to work with, for first project permissions should be granted twice.

 *   **🐍 Server Backend:** This optional mode uses a local Flask server (`app.py`) that you run on your machine.
 The extension communicates with this server to access your filesystem.
     *   **Pros:** Can work with any project path you provide without needing per-folder browser permissions.